-In June 2019, in recognition of Princess the AIDS response in Thailand, UNAIDS appointed her as the UNAIDS Goodwill Ambassador for HIV Prevention for Asia and the Pacific.
+In June 2019, in recognition of Princess Soamsawali's leadership in transforming the AIDS response in Thailand, UNAIDS appointed her as the UNAIDS Goodwill Ambassador for HIV Prevention for Asia and the Pacific.
 As part of this role, Princess Soamsawali is advancing leadership on HIV prevention, including PrEP implementation, in order to fast-track the HIV response in Thailand and the entire region.